agrc/gis.utah.gov/_posts/2017-08-15-major-updates-coming-to-roads-data-model.md

   - SGID Blog
 ---

-It has always been one of our goals to stay ahead of the coming changes at the NextGen 911 and FHWA level, so after much statewide [coordination]({% link _posts/2016-09-16-road-centerlines-schema-update-and-regional-workshop-notes.md %}) and [feedback]({% link _posts/2014-04-30-feedback-wanted-proposed-best-practices-for-tagging-utah-metadata.md %}), AGRC is officially adopting a [new statewide roads data model](https://docs.google.com/spreadsheets/d/1jQ_JuRIEtzxj60F0FAGmdu5JrFpfYBbSt3YzzCjxpfI/edit#gid=811360546).
+It has always been one of our goals to stay ahead of the coming changes at the NextGen 911 and FHWA level, so after much statewide [coordination]({% link _posts/2016-09-16-road-centerlines-schema-update-and-regional-workshop-notes.md %}) and [feedback]({% link _posts/2014-04-30-feedback-wanted-proposed-best-practices-for-tagging-utah-metadata.md %}), UGRC is officially adopting a [new statewide roads data model](https://docs.google.com/spreadsheets/d/1jQ_JuRIEtzxj60F0FAGmdu5JrFpfYBbSt3YzzCjxpfI/edit#gid=811360546).
 The two main drivers for this update are the Next Generation 911 GIS requirements and the Federal Highway Administration’s All Roads Network Of Linear-referenced Data (ARNOLD) reporting requirements for state DOTs.

-AGRC will officially adopt this new roads data model on September 13th, 2017.
+UGRC will officially adopt this new roads data model on September 13th, 2017.
 The purpose of this blog post is to give our users a heads-up on the coming changes and to allow the necessary time to adjust your internal workflows, beforehand.
 After that date, we will continue to provide downloadable data (and an SDE layer) in the older model, until March 21st, 2018.
 However, we encourage you to adopt this newer model sooner than later, as it will be the official statewide roads data model.
 There will be a subsequent blog post in September, before the official change.

 ## Download the New Data